Exceptional Lie Algebras

 Although there are many types of ring extensions, simple extensions have yet to be thoroughly explored in one book.
 Covering an understudied aspect of commutative algebra, Simple Extensions with the Minimum Degree Relations of Integral Domains presents a comprehensive treatment of various simple ...

-John Cannon, Bhimsen Shivamoggi
+Edited By John Cannon, Bhimsen Shivamoggi

 June 15, 2006